1

 Factors Contributing to Malaysia’s Low Wind Potential

 Malaysia’s potential for wind energy adoption is minimal for several reasons, but the leading cause is the country’s low average wind speed.
-With a country-wide average annual wind speed of 1.8 m/s, it is less than the recommended 4 m/s where small wind turbines become viable, and it is significantly less than the 5.8 m/s wind speed for a utility-scale wind turbine.
+With a country-wide average annual wind speed of 1.8 m/s, it is less than the recommended 4 m/s where small wind turbines become viable, and it is significantly less than the 5.8 m/s wind speed for a utility-scale wind turbine in Malaysia.

 Malaysia's wind energy capacity map.